Writing Bootcamp

 About

-The Writing Bootcamp is a six-month intensive program designed to provide writers with the tools and skills necessary to work on their novel-in-progress and get it ready for publication.
-The program will include bi-monthly classes with in-depth discussions about elements of craft; weekly writing sessions, and sessions with professionals in the publishing industry, including editors and agents.
-The program will also include manuscript consultations, workshops on querying and pitching your manuscript to literary agents; priority registration to the Conference & Pitch Fest, and more.
+The Writing Bootcamp is a six-month intensive program designed to provide writers with the tools and skills necessary to work on their projects, and get it ready for publication.
+The program will include monthly classes with in-depth discussions about elements of craft; weekly writing sessions; generative sessions; editing sessions and more.
+We will also host workshops to help you work out the details of your project, and plan a path forward.

 Dates & Fees

-The bootcamp will be held virtually June – November 2025.
+The bootcamp will be held virtually June – November 2026.
 The program costs $4,600 and several partial fellowships will be available.
 Participants must register by the priority deadline to be eligible for fellowships.
 Please note that the program has limited space available; priority will be given to early applicants.
+Applications are now open.
+The priority deadline is March 30, 2026.
+Please apply early to qualify for fellowships.

 What to Expect

-The program will provide: bi-monthly classes with in-depth discussions about different elements of craft; writing sessions to help facilitate the editing and revision process; community time with other writers working on manuscript-length projects; generative sessions, and more.
-Participants of the program should expect to complete their manuscript, polish it, and devise different pathways to pitch their work for publication.
-Participants who complete the program will also be given priority registration for the Conference & Pitch Fest.
+The program will provide: monthly classes with in-depth discussions about different elements of craft; writing sessions to help facilitate the editing and revision process; community time with other writers working on manuscript-length projects; generative sessions, and more.
+Participants of the program should expect to write consistently towards the manuscript, understand the elements of craft they need to shape the work, and devise different pathways to get their work published.

 *